feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "2a339f9e-e59a-44ab-be68-e999d23c6688"
+#> [1] "7e6c800b-873f-409c-90eb-d54cd14e3d04"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt under a neutral or navy sweater or blazer, add a statement scarf in complementary tones, and finish with brown or black boots to balance the pink trousers for a stylish winter look."
+#> [1] "Pair your blue Calvin Klein shirt and pink trousers with a navy or grey wool coat, neutral scarf, and classic leather boots for a balanced, stylish winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "0c3992b7-ac5a-4384-8e29-6df911f5bd1d"
+#> [1] "97397d83-d2f5-4426-abb2-b68a6d3956df"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral sweater or blazer and add stylish footwear and accessories to balance the pink trousers for a chic winter look."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and a stylish coat, along with complementary accessories, for a polished winter look."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral or navy sweater or blazer,
+#> Pair your blue Calvin Klein shirt and pink trousers with a navy or grey wool
-#> add a statement scarf in complementary tones, and finish with brown or black
+#> coat, neutral scarf, and classic leather boots for a balanced, stylish winter
-#> boots to balance the pink trousers for a stylish winter look.
+#> look.
 ```

 ### Exporting and Loading Agent Conversation History